dlamspl/rdap/README.md

 * Splunk app packages (optional)

 Notes:
-- Charges will be applied on your running EC2 instances as per amazon policies
+- Charges will be applied on your running EC2 instances as per amazon pricing policies
 - Phantom AMI from marketplace recommends t2.xlarge instance type.
-The default for this playbook is t2.medium
+The default for this playbook is t2.large

 What you get
 ---